asjadnaqvi/Austria-COVID-19-Tracker/README.md

 <img src="./screenshots/dasboard_V1.jpg" height="300" title="Original dashboard">

-This had to be scrapped daily.
+This had to be scraped daily.
 Additionally the website only had the map of Austrian provinces, even though the website provided details for Bezirk-level information.
 So all of this started with copying down this information around the middle of March 2020 to create Bezirk level maps.
 Since I was already working on Bezirk data for another project where we had collected other Bezirk-level data, including administrative boundaries from [Statistik Austria](https://statistik.at/web_de/statistiken/index.html), the setup cost for doing daily COVID-19 Bezirk-level maps was fairly low.

 ## First stage: March to October 2020